JazzMaster/LazGFX/README.md

 ## Why --Pascal-- and why now and why THIS WAY?

-		-Its FUN and EASY to write code for	(I like puzzles) -Full 16, 256, RGB, and RGBA support (256BIT??) up thru 1080p.
+		-Its FUN and EASY to write code for	(I like puzzles) -Full 16, 256, RGB, and RGBA support (256BPP?) up thru 1080p.

 		-TCanvas for Laz doesnt quite do the job.
-		-Linux has never had a graphics engine or BGI.
-EVER.
-Only TCanvas has come close(incomplete).
+		-Lazarus jumps from TCanvas(half-assed) to OpenSceneGraph and busted GL.

 		-GVision for Linux (Pascal version of Win311) never took off.
 		-JEDI doesnt stand for what you think it does- its incomplete, missing, and now depreciated.
+		-Because Delphi is windows only (and it sucks)

 		-Castle engine is good, BUT requires OpenGL (and Lazarus) knowhow.
-		Begging programmers are baffled.
+			(You probly dont know the how)

 		-Most projects are non-portable.